-While the whole monstrous mass and country round Shook as with horror at th' o'erwhelming sound!
+While the whole monstrous Mass and country round Shook as with hor or at the o'erwhelming sound!

 This is literally true.
-In the house where we lodged, which is more than half a mile from the falls, the vibrations of a fork, stuck in a board partition, were plainly observable across the room.
+The the house where we lodged, which is more than half a mile from the falls, the vibradigns of a fork, stuck in a board partition, were plainly observable across the room.